bondjacobbond/react-complex-tree-poc/Context.md

 ## Common Gotchas and Solutions

-1. **State Update Timing**: Operations that depend on state updates should use small timeouts (50-100ms) to ensure the state has been updated
+1. **State Update Sequencing**: React state updates are asynchronous.
+Use `Promise.resolve().then()` for operations that should run after state updates complete, rather than arbitrary timeouts.

+2. **UI Update Sequencing**: For operations that need to happen after the UI has rendered, use `requestAnimationFrame()` instead of arbitrary timeouts.

-2. **Tree Refresh**: After structural changes, force a refresh with `dataProvider.onDidChangeTreeDataEmitter.emit()`
+3. **Tree Refresh**: After structural changes, force a refresh with `dataProvider.onDidChangeTreeDataEmitter.emit()` with specific item IDs to minimize re-renders.

-3. **Selection Behavior**: The custom selection behavior overrides default library behavior
+4. **Selection Behavior**: The custom selection behavior overrides default library behavior.

-4. **Children Array**: Always initialize the children array as an empty array, never as undefined
+5. **Children Array**: Always initialize the children array as an empty array, never as undefined.

 ## Conclusion